BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Show Hard Bounces Based When Given A List Id.md

 # Use Case:

+Given an benchmark email account,
-I want to see the recipients on a list who are unsubscribed.
+Then I want to see the recipients on a list who are unsubscribed.

 ## Solution: